Ayanfe401/Business-Efficiency-and-Digital-Transformation-with-Microsoft-Power-Platform/Data Protection.md

 | Customer Info            | 🔒 Not Allowed    |
 | Financial Reports        | 🔒 Not Allowed    |

-#### Explanation:

-Inventory users have permission to manage stock levels and ensure that inventory records reflect real-time availability.
+The inventory users have permission to manage stock levels and ensure that inventory records reflect real-time availability.
 Read-only access to order data allows them to prepare shipments without modifying sales records.
 They do not require visibility into customer or financial information, which protects against inadvertent disclosure or tampering.

 ---